son4holmes/KSA-Mod-Loader/README.md

 - Initial Build
 ## 1.1:
 - paths.txt has been replaced with config.toml
-- Developers can now include a `ksaml.toml` file in their mod for configurations in the KSA Mod Loader.
-Currently you can specify dependencies. see [ksaml.toml information]() for instructions on how to format it.
+- Developers can now include a `ksamm.toml` file in their mod for configurations in the KSA Mod Loader.
+Currently you can specify dependencies. see [ksamm_toml information]() for instructions on how to format it.

 ## Quickstart Guide:
 1. Run KSAModManager.exe